ogunmakindetobi/Swan/README.md

 ## Icons

 * I found a visible icons to use and big to make the website look nice
-* I used the icons from the (fontawesome) from materialize.
+* I used the icons from the (fontawesome) and bootstrap.
 * The icons are easy to understand and they provide a visual support to the input fields.

 ## Styling

-1. The navbar is at left on top of the screen and appears full on small screens.
-The navbar on large screen is fully viewable and small screens with
+1. The navbar  is fully viewable and small screens and large screens
 2. The Navbar is styled  the text colour black colours.
 3. The navbar has visible touch like white when click on it.
 4. The text has some extra shadow so it will pop out of the orange navbar.